 Domestic stock impacts on riparian corridors may be low compared to other locations in the State, but have been identified as a risk in some locations (e.g. Brodribb-Bemm Foothills, Genoa, Buchan and Lower Snowy).
 In addition, the Snowy River has over 90% of the natural flows extracted, resulting in impacts to river processes and biota.

-Species control on priority rivers leading to reduced cover of willow across priority high value rivers.
+Species control on rivers leads to reduced cover of willow, with priority rivers maintained as free of willows.

-Livestock grazing is on 75% of waterway frontages in cleared sections of priority reaches.
+Livestock are excluded from grazing on 75% of waterway frontages in cleared sections of priority reaches.

 Extent, structure and diversity of vegetation on riparian corridors improved within cleared sections of selected priority reaches leading to improvements in in-stream habitat and bank stability.